davidpmccormick/davidpmccormick.github.io/_posts/2014-02-26-styleguide-colour-palette.md

 title: Generating a styleguide colour palette
 ---

-In order to be able to output brand palette colours to a styleguide without then having to duplicate Sass variables for use in production, you can create a list of lists and a lookup function.
+<p class="lead">In order to be able to output brand palette colours to a styleguide without then having to duplicate Sass variables for use in production, you can create a list of lists and a lookup function.
+This solves the problem of not being able to dynamically create variables with interpolation.</p>

 You can target individual list items using `nth($list, $index)`, so if you have a list `$colour-name: colour-string #base-colour-hex #light-tint-hex #dark-tint-hex`, you can get light-tint of the colour with `nth($colour-name, 3)` (lists are indexed from one, not zero).